aboudard/angular1.5-router/README.md

-# angular1.5-router
+# angular 1.5+ router
-angular 1.5 app with components
+angular 1.5+ app with components

-This simple app demonstrates the use of beta ui-router with strict use of components from AngularJS 1.5 This is much like Angular 2 router system
+This simple app demonstrates the use of beta ui-router with strict use of components from AngularJS 1.5 and above (1.6 as of now)
+This is much like Angular 2 router system
 Each route is linked to a component, no controller configuration